Menu

 Depending on which trip you take, some of the group gear is cached on the mountain and you will pick it up during the trip.
 In general, though, yes, we will divide up the group gear (tents, stoves, ropes, cooking gear, food) among all the trip participants to help carry everything we need on the mountain.

-Here's a rough estimate of how much group gear and food you might have to carry:
+Here is a rough estimate of how much group gear and food you might have to carry (in addition to your own):

 • 3-day climbs: less than 5 pounds per person; primarily group food